dotnet/csharplang/proposals/improved-definite-assignment.md

 For example, given a conditional expression `a?.b(out x)?.c(x)`, the non-conditional counterpart is `a.b(out x).c(x)`.
 If we want to know the definite assignment state of `x` before `?.c(x)`, for example, then we perform a "hypothetical" analysis of `a.b(out x)` and use the resulting state as an input to `?.c(x)`.

+## Boolean constant expressions
+We introduce a new section "Boolean constant expressions":

+For an expression *expr* where *expr* is a constant expression with a bool value:
+- The definite assignment state of *v* after *expr* is determined by:
+  - If *expr* is a constant expression with value *true*, and the state of *v* before *expr* is "not definitely assigned", then the state of *v* after *expr* is "definitely assigned when false".
+  - If *expr* is a constant expression with value *false*, and the state of *v* before *expr* is "not definitely assigned", then the state of *v* after *expr* is "definitely assigned when true".

+### Remarks

+We assume that if an expression has a constant value bool `false`, for example, it's impossible to reach any branch that requires the expression to return `true`.
+Therefore variables are assumed to be definitely assigned in such branches.
+This ends up combining nicely with the spec changes for expressions like `??` and `?:` and enabling a lot of useful scenarios.

+It's also worth noting that we never expect to be in a conditional state *before* visiting a constant expression.
+That's why we do not account for scenarios such as "*expr* is a constant expression with value *true*, and the state of *v* before *expr* is "definitely assigned when true".

 ## ?? (null-coalescing expressions) augment
 We augment the section [?? (null coalescing) expressions](../spec/variables.md#-null-coalescing-expressions) as follows: